Let’s get down to basics

 • They have dark traits that most human beings rarely function within or demonstrate.
 They can easily hurt their loved ones, strangers, work mates, and society, and do so on a steady, consistent basis without remorse, guilt or regret.
+They are unable to feel badly about their behavior – ever.

 What are some of the traits demonstrated by psychopaths?